nimakaviani/knative-sample-app/docs/tutorial.md

 ./hack/quick-bench.sh long
 ```

-notice how the autoscaler kicks in and bumps up the number of app instance
+Notice how the autoscaler kicks in and bumps up the number of app instance

 ## 5. Deploy canaries